Chachapoyas is the capital of the Amazon region. It is located at 2 335 m above sea level; an altitude that does not require special acclimation.

 It is a capital of human size, with about 40 000 inhabitants, a very nice historic center, wooden balconies, a colonial style and very safe streets.

-During your visit in Chachapoyas, you will be able to appreciate without doubt its relaxed lifestyle… and local specialties!
+During your visit in Chachapoyas, you will be able to appreciate without doubt its relaxed lifestyle… and local specialities!

 The easiest way if you are already in town, is to sign up for day trips.
 They leave in the morning and return to Chachapoyas in the afternoon.
 I recommend for this type of daily service the Turismo Explorer agency.